-TRS can accept a rollover from the following plans as defined in the Internal Revenue Code: a qualified retirement plan [401(a), 403(a), or 401(k)]; a tax sheltered annuity 403(b); a governmental 457 plan; or a traditional or rollover IRA.
-TRS cannot accept a rollover from a Roth IRA.
+TRS can accept a rollover from the following plans as defined in the Internal Revenue Code: a qualified retirement plan [401(a), 403(a), or 401(k)]; a tax-sheltered annuity 403(b); a governmental 457(b) plan; or a traditional or rollover IRA.
+TRS cannot accept a rollover from a Roth IRA or third-party check.